grohith327/PingPong/README.md

 ## Demo

 There is a sample bun server included that you can use to test the UI.
-Checkout the [recording](https://youtu.be/0Ur63GeguCs)

 <p align="center">
     <img src="assets/pingpong_demo.gif" width="1200" alt="PingPong UI Demo">